• August 2017

-The LDF heard Than Anne & Brian where currently having quite a tough time as Brian was suffering from Vascular Dementia.
+The LDF heard that Anne & Brian were currently having quite a tough time, as Brian was suffering from Vascular Dementia.
 As one of the original six couples to have been trained by the D&G, they are both responsible for so many people dancing and so many developments in our industry.

 The LDF where able to offer some help at just the right time.

 Anne told us, “I was just in awe at how kind an organisation could be.
 We recently had to have a no-step walk in shower fitted to assist with Brian’s care.
 The grant came at just the right time.
 Thank you so much”.